The Benefits of Rubrics in Online Classes

 Rubrics offer numerous benefits, both logistically and pedagogically.
 Here’s how they can make a difference in your teaching:

 Timely Feedback: Effective feedback is critical to student success, especially in online courses where face-to-face interaction is limited.
 Research shows that the longer the delay between an assessment and its feedback, the less impactful the feedback becomes (Rucker & Thomson, 2003).
 While creating a rubric takes some upfront effort, it saves time in the long run by providing a clear, easy-to-use tool for grading and offering timely feedback.
-Many learning management systems even have built-in rubric tools to streamline the process saving you time both in constructing the rubric and later using the rubric to grade assignments.
+Many learning management systems even have built-in rubric tools to streamline the process, saving you time both in constructing the rubric and using the rubric to grade assignments.

 Clear Expectations: Rubrics don’t just give feedback—they offer students a clear scale against which their performance is measured.
 When students receive a rubric, they know exactly what they need to do to improve.
-By circling or checking off a criterion on a rubric, you provide students with areas in need of improvement and also where they have improved and are proficient.
+By circling or checking off a criterion on a rubric, you show students areas in need of improvement as well as where they have improved and are proficient.
 When students receive their scored rubric, they know exactly what steps they need to take to improve the skills you’ve identified as essential in your course.
 Of course, a rubric isn’t as effective if students aren’t familiar with the vocabulary it uses.
-For example, students may not be familiar with what “critical thinking” actually means, or with the specific components of a well-articulated thesis.It’s important, though, to ensure students understand the language used in the rubric.
+For example, students may not be familiar with what “critical thinking” actually means, or with the specific components of a well-articulated thesis.
+It’s important, though, to ensure students understand the language used in the rubric.
 Take the time to explain terms and be available for any questions

 Encouraging Critical Thinking: A rubric provides a snapshot of a student’s performance on an assignment.
 Thus, students are likely to notice recurring problems and improvements they can make to their work, particularly if multiple rubrics use the same criteria.
 This reflection encourages self-assessment and motivates students to address their specific challenges, leading to greater success in the online classroom.